-Consider the following argument: \begin{enumerate} \item That Kurt G\"odel is Austrian entails that Kurt G\"odel is Austrian. \item Hence, that Kurt G\"odel is Austrian entails that everyone is Austrian. \item That is, it is a fact that if Kurt G\"odel is Austrian, then all people are Austrian. \item Therefore, there exists a person such that, if that person is Austrian, then all people are Austrian. \end{enumerate} The argument is an instance of the following proof schema:
+Consider the following argument: \begin{enumerate} \item That Kurt G\"odel is Austrian entails that Kurt G\"odel is Austrian. \item Hence, that Kurt G\"odel is Austrian entails that everyone is Austrian. \item That is, if Kurt G\"odel is Austrian, then all people are Austrian. \item Therefore, there exists a person such that, if that person is Austrian, then all people are Austrian. \end{enumerate} The argument can be formalized as an instance of the following proof schema:

-The study of proofs is motivated by our desire for deductive reasoning to be \textit{correct}, i.e., we wish that it be such that the procedures involved derive only true conclusions.
-The traditional way of ensuring this involves restricting proofs to those satisfying the two following properties: \begin{itemize} \item Inferences are \textit{sound}\footnote{Soundness is traditionally applied to derivations or logical systems.
-In this paper, we distinguish 'soundness' from 'correctness.'
-See below.}, i.e., only true conclusions result from true premises. \item Derivations are \textit{hereditary}, i.e., initial segments of proofs are proofs themselves. \end{itemize}
+The study of formal proofs is motivated by our desire for deductive reasoning to be \textit{correct}, i.e., we wish that it be such that the procedures involved derive only true conclusions.
+The traditional way of ensuring this involves restricting proofs to those satisfying the two following properties: \begin{itemize} \item Inferences are \textit{sound},\footnote{Soundness is usually applied to derivations or logical systems.
+In this paper, we distinguish `soundness' from `correctness.'
+See below.} i.e., only true conclusions result from true premises. \item Derivations are \textit{hereditary}, i.e., initial segments of proofs are proofs themselves. \end{itemize}

-We challenge this practice.
-We give examples of correct logical calculi augmented with unsound rules.
-In our calculi, inferences such as \eqref{ProofIntro} will be allowed.
+In particular, one might impose certain \textit{characteristic-variable conditions} that restrict the circumstances under which quantifiers can be inferred.
+We will use unsound rules based on weak characteristic-variable conditions to define enhanced (correct) logical calculi wherein derivations such as \eqref{ProofIntro} will be allowed.

 In our current treatment, the correctness of proofs can only be gauged by considering them in their entirety, as forfeiting soundness while maintaining correctness necessarily violates hereditariness.
 This is not unlike other aspects of reasoning that are traditionally not reflected in formal derivations.
-For example, hereditariness is not compatible with proofs by contradiction---one would not take as correct an initial segment of a proof obtained by interrupting it after an assumption directed towards a contradiction had been made, but before the contradiction is reached.
+For example, hereditariness is not compatible with proofs by contradiction---one would not take as correct an initial segment of a proof obtained by interrupting it after an assumption directed towards a contradiction had been made, but before the contradiction had been reached.